The Power (Studio One)

-"The Power" is an episode of the CBS television anthology series Studio One consisting of an hour-long adaptation of Frank M. Robinson's 1956 science fiction novel The Power.
+"The Power" is an episode of the CBS television anthology series Studio One consisting of an hour-long adaptation of Frank M. Robinson's 1956 science fiction novel of the same name.
 The episode was first broadcast June 4, 1956.
 Directed by William H. Brown Jr., it starred James Daly as Bill Tanner, Shepperd Strudwick as Navy liaison Commander Nordlund, and Theodore Bikel as physicist Karl Grossman.